2GO Masinag: History

 In the early 2000s, Meimon Taiyo Ferry sought to standardize the quality of service on its Osaka-Kyushu routes.
-Although the sister ships Ferry Kyoto (later SuperFerry 15) and Ferry Fukuoka (later SuperFerry 16 / St. Therese of the Child Jesus) entered service in 1989, they no longer matched the comfort level of their newer fleetmates, Ferry Osaka and Ferry Kitakyushu.
+Although the sister ships Ferry Kyoto (later SuperFerry 15) and Ferry Fukuoka (later SuperFerry 16 / St. Therese of the Child Jesus) entered service in 1989, they no longer matched the comfort level of the newer ships, Ferry Osaka and Ferry Kitakyushu.
 To maintain a uniform standard across the fleet, the company decided to construct a new pair of ships.

 Based on the design of Ferry Osaka and Ferry Kitakyushu, the new vessel retained key elements such as the single funnel and a similar interior layout.
-With a length of 167 meters, she was larger than her predecessors, though with a slightly smaller passenger capacity.
+With a length of 167 meters, was larger than her predecessors, though with a slightly smaller passenger capacity.
 Her propulsion system incorporated updated shipbuilding standards, achieving a 19% reduction in CO2 emissions.
 She was also among the first passenger ships in Japan to be equipped with facilities designed to assist passengers with reduced mobility, improving accessibility on board.

 Ferry Fukuoka 2 was ordered from Mitsubishi Heavy Industries in Shimonoseki and was laid down on November 12, 2001, a few weeks after her sister ship.
 She was jointly built with the Japan Railway Construction, Transport and Technology Agency, and was launched on June 14, 2002 and, after three and a half months of sea trials, was delivered to Meimon Taiyo Ferry in October 2002.

 Ferry Fukuoka 2 entered service on October 18, 2002, operating on the Osaka-Kitakyushu route.
 It joined its sister ship, Ferry Kyoto II (later 2GO Masikap), which had been introduced the previous month.
 The vessel replaced the original Ferry Fukuoka in the fleet, and also took over the early evening departures previously operated by Ferry Kitakyushu.

 In 2005, she underwent remodeling which included the addition of a second-class Western-style cabin and a first-class Western-style cabin on the starboard bow.
 The ship was also built to be barrier-free, with multi-purpose toilets and elevators installed for improved accessibility.